ast-grep MCP server

 Supported Languages

-The MCP server supports numerous programming languages through ast-grep, including:
+ast-grep supports many programming languages including:

 • JavaScript/TypeScript